CoScale/docs/_docs_agent/plugins/mysql.md

 description: Information on the metrics collected by the CoScale MySQL plugin.
 ---

->  The world's most popular open source database
+>  The world's most popular open source database.
+The MySQL™ software delivers a very fast, multi-threaded, multi-user, and robust SQL (Structured Query Language) database server.
+MySQL Server is intended for mission-critical, heavy-load production systems as well as for embedding into mass-deployed software.
+The MySQL software is Dual Licensed.
+Users can choose to use the MySQL software as an Open Source product under the terms of the GNU General Public License (http://www.fsf.org/licenses/) or can purchase a standard commercial license from Oracle.

 More information on: [http://www.mysql.com/](http://www.mysql.com/)